FUZZZZI/Text_Summarizer/README.md

 	sudo usermod -aG docker ubuntu

 	newgrp docker

+    docker --version

 # 6. Configure EC2 as self-hosted runner:
-    setting>actions>runner>new self hosted runner> choose os> then run command one by one
+    setting>actions>runner>new self hosted runner> choose os> then run command one by one in EC2 terminal name of runner gp: Enter
+    name of runner: "self-hosted"

 # 7. Setup github secrets:
+Secrest and variables > Actions > New repository secret > Add one by one

     AWS_ACCESS_KEY_ID=